markrebec/rollables/README.md

 * Finish documentation
 * Refactor some of the core objects to use modules and included behavior
-* Support for more die faces besides strings and integers
-* Support for die faces with behaviors.
-Example: d(1,2,X,5,6) - "X" would be a proc that rolls another 1d6 3 times and picks the lowest result
 * Add support for rolling the dice `x` times
 * Add support for applying math to dice roll results.
 Example: `(1d6 * 1d3) + 1d8` instead of `1d6 + 1d3 + 1d8`
 * Implement 'explode'